cardat/data_inventory/README.md

 SQLite database file or a PostgreSQL database server for shared and concurrent access by a team.

-## To install
+## Quickstart

+Install web2py:

 1. Download the [2.x version web2py
     binaries](http://www.web2py.com/init/default/download) and unzip
 2. Put all the files into your web2py/applications as `cardat_data_inventory` or the name you want

+If you are using a **PostgreSQL database and the inventory database tables already exist**:

+1. Edit the `models/db.py` DAL specification for the database with your database and login details (`postgres://USERNAME:PASSWORD@HOSTNAME:PORT/DATABASENAME`)
+2. Set the `fake_migrate_all = True`, then start (or restart) web2py
+3. Set `fake_migrate_all = False` after web2py has run and recreated
+    its table metadata files in the `databases` folder

+If you are using a **PostgreSQL database and it does not yet exist**:

+1. Edit the `models/db.py` DAL specification for the database with your database and login details (`postgres://USERNAME:PASSWORD@HOSTNAME:PORT/DATABASENAME`)
+2. Set the `migrate = True`, then start (or restart) web2py.
+3. Set `migrate = False` after web2py has run and created the relevant tables.

+If you would like to simply **use a local SQLite database** (stored by default in the `databases` folder), leave the DAL specification as is.

+To use the inventory:

-3. Double-click to run the web2py.exe file and go to `127.0.0.1:8000/cardat_data_inventory` in your browser
+1. Double-click to run the web2py.exe file and go to `127.0.0.1:8000/cardat_data_inventory` in your browser
-4. In the top right corner, sign up with a local username and password
+2. In the top right corner, sign up with a local username and password (this is a username and password for the inventory itself, separate to your database login, if any).

-The default is to use a local SQLite database.
-To change this, edit the DAL specification in `models/db.py`, providing the remote database name, hostname, and authentication details as required.
-Note that if you are connecting to an existing database for the first time (e.g. shared database among multiple instances of the app), include the `fake_migrate_all = True` argument.
-This can be removed afterwards.

 ## General database structure